 It rather attaches itself to the receptors other receptors the body’s endocannabinoid system, an important system that impacts on digestion, pain, emotions and many of important physical processes.

-Furthermore, CBC interaction with these receptors stimulates the body to produce more of its natural endocannabinoids such as anandamide.
+Furthermore, CBC’s interaction with these receptors stimulates the body to produce more of its natural endocannabinoids.

-Research on CBC oil is still in its early stages, but scientists believe that this compound has a number of therapeutic properties.
+Research on CBC oil is still in its early stages, but scientists believe that this compound has a number of therapeutic properties for encouraging overall wellness.